deankoch/UYRW_data/NHDPlus.knit.md

 }
 ```

-Note there is a warning message on the last call letting us know that the package has not been tested on such a large watershed,
-indicating we should verify it fetched everything before proceeding.

 ## watershed boundary and projection
 Once the data are downloaded, we load them into R as sfc objects for processing.
 This code chunk reprojects the watershed
-boundary polygon to a reference system more appropriate for hydrology modeling, and computes the bounding box extent.
+boundary polygon to a reference system more appropriate for hydrology modeling, then computes the bounding box extent.